mgreenberry/Waste-Not-Want-Not/README.md

 ## UX (User Experience)

-### Project Goals
+### User Goals
+* The website needs to work well on a variety of devices - mobile phones, tablets and desktop computers
 * To provide a simple, clean and easy website for the user
 * To provide an easy to use food stock that would highlight the order that food needs to be used by
-* To provide an 'About Us' page to explain the concept
+* To provide an 'Instructions' section to explain the concept
-* To provide a 'Log In' page for users to access their account, which will allow them to edit food lists, delete and create food lists.
+* To provide a 'Log In' page for users to access their account, which will allow them to create, edit food and delete food lists.
-There would also be a 'Log Out' section for the user so that no one else can change food lists.
+* To provide a 'Log Out' section for the user so that no one else can change food lists.
 * To provide a 'Register' to allow users to register for an account.
-* To provide a contact form which when filled in would send an email to the company.

 ### User Stories

 * As a user visiting the site for the first time:
-  1. I want to be able to use the website on any device they own or use
-  2. I want to able to learn and easily understand what the website is about
-  3. I want to easily understand about how the app works
-  4. I want to easily understand what each section of the app does
-  5. I want to click on navigation links to be taken to the correct page/section and to be able to return to the home page or another page without using the brower forward/backward buttons
-  6. I want these navigation links to include user friendly menus which are easy to uderstand and use
-  7. I want the content to be easy to read and have a predictable layout so that each page can be navigated easily
-  8. I want to access contact information, such as address, phone numbers and location
-* Technical User Stories
-    1. I want to be able to register for an account and log in wihtout difficulty
-    2. I want to be able to add food bought to a stock list
-    3. I want to be able to see a list of food listed by 'use by date' with the earliest date shown first
-    4. I want to be able to manipulate this list by doing the following: -
-      1. edit items on the stock list
-      2. delete items from this list
-    5. I want to be able to add expired or used food products to a shopping list
-    6. I want to be able to add expired food products to a waste list if items are thrown away

-* This app will do this by:-
-  1. Design a responisive website focussed for mobile devices and responsive to larger screens.
-  2. Design a home page with an 'about' section
-  3. Include instructions on the home page
-  4. Design navigation tabs which clearly display each section link
-  5. Design and impliment a navigation bar which contains links to different pages and sections in the website
-  6. Design and label the navigation bar with clear and understandable text to direct users to the correct page
-  7. Design the website to have good readability throughout
-  8. Design a contact us page with contact details
-* Technical solutions
-    1. Create a registration page which will store user details such as username as password safely
-    2. To link users inputs to a database to store food that user enters as bought
-    3. To use a sort function on the stock list to display food items in a 'use by date' list, with the earliest date first
-    4. To create buttons and modals which allow the user to edit and/or delete food items
-    5. To allow user to add used or thrown food to a shopping list
-    6. To allow user to add expired/thrown food to a waste list if they require to track their waste
+  1. I would like to be able to register for the website so I can have my personal grocery list
+  2. I would like to easily log in once an account has been created and see my personal grocery list
+  3. I would like to see my existing food stock displayed in an easy to understand format
+  4. I would like to be able to add new items to this stock list
+  5. I would like to be able to edit any items added to add/amend information created in error
+  6. I would like to be able to delete food items no longer needed
+  7. I would like to be able to add an item that has been eaten to my shopping list if desired
+  8. I would like to be able to see what food I have wasted
+  9. I would like to be able to see a shopping list of items I need to buy again that have been eaten
+  10. I would like to be able to add items to this shopping list that were not on the original grocery/food list
+  11. I would like to be able to delete items from the shopping list once ordered or no longer needed
+  12. I would like to be able to see a list of food that has been wasted
+  13. I would like to be able to delete food items from the wasted food list
+  14. I want to able to learn and easily understand what the website is about
+  15. I want to easily understand about how the app works
+  16. I want to easily understand what each section of the app does
+  17. I want to click on navigation links to be taken to the correct page/section and to be able to return to the home page or another page without using the brower forward/backward buttons
+  18. I want these navigation links to include user friendly menus which are easy to uderstand and use
+  19. I want the content to be easy to read and have a predictable layout so that each page can be navigated easily

+* The site owner has done the following:-
+  1. Created a registration section which directs new users to their profile which contains instructions, contact details and log out
+  2. Created a 'Log In' section on the very first page of the website so existing users do not have to find log in page
+  3. Created an existing food list in 'use by date' order allowing user to quickly see which items need using first
+  4. Created a page and a button which allows the user to add extra items to their existing food/grocery stock list
+  5. Created a page and a button which allows the user to be able to edit any items added to add/amend information created in error
+  6. Created a button which would allow the user to be able to delete food items no longer needed
+  7. Created a button which allows the user to add an item that has been eaten to my shopping list if desired
+  8. Created a html page which displays a page that shows the user the food items wasted
+  9. Created a html page which displays a page that shows the user a shopping list of items that the user may need to buy again
+  10. Created a page and a button which allows the user to add items to this shopping list that were not on the original grocery/food list
+  11. Created a button which will delete items from the shopping list once ordered or no longer needed
+  12. Created a page which displays a page that shows a list of food that has been wasted
+  13. Created a button that allows the user to delete food items from the wasted food list
+  14. Design a home page with an 'about' section
+  15. Include instructions on the home page
+  16. Design navigation tabs which clearly display each section link
+  17. Design and impliment a navigation bar which contains links to different pages and sections in the website
+  18. Design and label the navigation bar with clear and understandable text to direct users to the correct page
+  19. Design the website to have good readability throughout

 TO BE IMPLEMENTED!
-* As a user returning to the site:
+* As a new user or user returning to the site:
   1. To send an email with suggestions, complaints, etc.
   2. To search for a food item in any list - food stock, shopping and waste and to then edit/delete/add to lists.
   3. To able to add food by scanning a barcode
   4. To link with voice activated apps like Alexa
-  5. To allow push notifications to users mobile device to warn of items that need using.
+  5. To allow push notifications to users mobile device to warn of items that need using by use by date.

 [Back to content](#table-of-contents)
 ### Design Choices